 City Forestry offers free mulch to the public when we generate more than what our parks use.
-With such a large pile of debris from the December 2021 windstorm where wind gusts reached 100 mph, we have A LOT of free mulch to share with the community this year.
 The bin is first-come, first-serve, and you will need to bring your own tools for loading.
 In order to help provide a consistent supply for our private residents, use by commercial operations is prohibited.
 The mulch pile is located across the street from the Forestry building at 1601 Recreation Way, on the west side of the street.

 About our Urban Forest

 The Urban Forest Management Plan provides a forum for community engagement, a shared vision, and a strategic, long-term road map for the management of Colorado Springs' urban forest.

 The City of Colorado Springs’ City Forestry division has released the results of our first-ever urban tree canopy assessment.